How to Make Cinnamon Sugar French Toast Muffins -Easy Recipe!

 These Cinnamon Sugar French Toast Muffins are everything you want in a breakfast: quick, cozy, versatile, and totally crave-worthy.
 Whether you serve them for Sunday brunch, weekday mornings, or as a sweet snack, they’re guaranteed to be a hit with everyone at the table.

-So grab your muffin tin, preheat your oven, and let the scent of cinnamon sugar fill your kitchen.
+So grab your muffin tin, preheat your oven, and bake up a batch of these Cinnamon Sugar French Toast Muffins – your kitchen will smell amazing.
 You won’t regret it!

 Love cinnamon-forward recipes?
 Don’t miss our rich and indulgent Cinnamon Roll Cheesecake – it’s a showstopper for holidays or weekend baking.